snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 ### Page Analytics

-The **Page Analytics** dashboard is aimed at giving insight into how the visitors interact with your web page.
+The **Page Analytics** view is aimed at giving insight into how the visitors interact with your web page.

 The `bounce rate` visualisation is essentially about the inverse of engagement rate, it shows the ratio of non-engaged sessions over the total sessions.